 One downside of living in Mine Hill is that it can take a long time to commute to work.
 In Mine Hill, the average commute to work is 30.34 minutes, which is quite a bit higher than the national average.

-The population of Mine Hill is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.22% of adults in Mine Hill have a bachelor's degree or even advanced degree.
+The citizens of Mine Hill are very well educated compared to the average community in the nation: 39.22% of adults in Mine Hill have a bachelor's degree or even advanced degree.

 The per capita income in Mine Hill in 2022 was $47,030, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $188,120 for a family of four.